Skip to content

 }

-The wire only carries JSON.
-If an id’s context held a Date, an Error, or anything declared with a custom serialization pair, hydration is what turns the JSON-safe form back into the real typed value.
-Always hydrate (or castAndHydrate) before reading context that came off a boundary.
+Only JSON travels over the network.
+So if an id’s context held a Date, an Error, or anything with a custom pack/unpack pair, hydration is the step that turns the JSON form back into the real typed value.
+Always hydrate (or castAndHydrate) before reading context that just came in from somewhere else.

 // Server